whatchamacallit233/DAT505-GitHub/Xiaowei Ji-DAT505-Assignment/README.md

 The idea of making this project is from the beauty of nature.Nature is the  combination of dynamic and static,which can be demonstrated by code exactly.So i set 'nature ' as the theme of my project.

-To begin with,I write basic code to set scene,camera,renderer,light.Then I create a river and used a water texture as the material :
+To begin with,I write basic code to set scene,camera,renderer,light.Then I create a river and use a water texture as the material :
 ```javascript
 //river
   var geometry_river = new THREE.BoxGeometry(1, .1, 6);